 1) Low Taker Vs. Maker Ratio

-Texas has a low state “taker versus maker” ratio.
-This compares private employees (makers) with public sector employee and welfare recipient (takers) for all fifty states.
+Texas has a low “taker versus maker” ratio.
+This ratio compares private employees (makers) with public sector employee and welfare recipient (takers) for all fifty states.
 A low ratio means Texas has public sector salaries and welfare costs well under control.

 2) Low Taxes